 c) If the Signature TLV is attached, the MIHF verifies SIGNATURE_DATA in the Signature TLV using the verification key corresponding with the CERT_SERIAL_NUMBER in the Signature TLV as shown in 9.6.3.2.

-d) The service specific parameters are retrieved from the service specific TLVs.
-If the service specific TLVs are encrypted in a Security TLV, the MIHF decrypts the Security TLV with the MIGSK associated with the preceding Destination Identifier and the SAID in the Security TLV that is available in the Group Information Base.
+d) If a Security TLV is contained, the MIHF decrypts the Security TLV with the MIGSK associated with the preceding Destination Identifier and the SAID in the Security TLV that is available in the Group Information Base.
 If the decryption fails, it cancels the following steps and abort.
+If the decryption succeeds, MIH Service Specific TLVs or a fragment is obtained.

+e) If MIH service specific TLVs is obtained or a fragment is obtained and reassembling fragments succeeds, the MIHF issues an indication primitive to its local MIH User.

 Revise 9.6.3.1